benjinchang/CRUD-App/README.md

 - Heroku

 ## Code Explaination
-App reads from the mysql database of burgers available to be eaten.
+- App reads from the mysql database of available burgers that can be devoured.
-Any burgers that have been eaten will be displayed on the right and devoured status set to true in the database.
+- Any burgers that have been eaten change their boolean value from 0 to 1.
-When user adds burger, the input value is saved into the mysql database as a new burger that can be devoured.
+- User can create a burger via the create method from sequelize and saved to the database.
+- User can also click on the delete button to delete all burgers from the database.